CBD – The next ingredient frontier

 In the United States, only CBD derived from hemp is federally legal and available for sale in some states.
 Other hybrid CBD/THC products are available in states with medicinal and/or recreational marijuana laws.

-Yes, there are two drugs on the market that contain CBD or CBD/THC hybrid compounds.
+Yes, two drugs on the market contain CBD or CBD/THC hybrid compounds.

 • Epidiolex is a prescription medication used to treat two rare forms of childhood epilepsy, Lennox-Gastaut syndrome, and Dravet syndrome.
 It contains purified CBD to alleviate symptoms.

 • Nabiximols (Sativex) is a prescription medication used for multiple sclerosis patients experiencing neuropathic pain, spasticity, overactive bladder, and other symptoms.
 It contains both THC and CBD to alleviate symptoms.
-It is awaiting FDA approval for use in the U.S.; however, it is available in many countries throughout Europe, Canada, and Australia.
+It is awaiting FDA approval for use in the U.S.; however, it is available in many countries throughout Europe as well as in Canada, and Australia.

-Additionally, in these non-medical grade products, there are often no recommended dosage outlines to guide users taking these products for specific ailments.
+• Most CBD products have not undergone purity or potency testing.
+In these non-medical grade products, there often are no recommended dosage outlines to guide users taking these products for specific ailments.

 The good news.